IMDC/webmoti-react/setup.md

 APP_ENV=dev
 ```

-Vapid key pairs (for push notifications) can be generated using `npx web-push generate-vapid-keys`.
+Vapid key pairs (for tactile push notifications) can be generated using
+ `npx web-push generate-vapid-keys`.

 ### Remote.It